Czubbi/WeShare/README.md

 # WeShare
-A hackathon project for sharing games
+A hackathon project for sharing food